Lesbian Legacies in Special Collections

 Having brought our major projects to a happy conclusion, we dissolved Purple as of August 31, 2023.
 This site functions only as a repository of information about the Lesbian Legacies Endowment we created, and as a record of Purple’s herstory.

 Start with an overview of the whole Michigan State University Libraries Special Collections enterprise.
-Then check out the list of highlighted collections.
+Then check out the list of highlighted collections under the Our Collections tab.
 If you look them over, you will see that quite a few categories contain tantalizing tidbits relating to lesbians/womyn, notably Comic Art (Hothead Paisan, anyone?), Radicalism, and Zines.

-Under the LGBTQ+ heading, there is a sketch of the history of the collection, from efforts of bibliographer Anne E. Tracy in response to the Gay Liberation Movement in the early 1970s and soon, mid-decade, through records of local and regional activities like the Michigan Womyn’s Music Festival and activities on the MSU campus such as several annual Everywoman’s Weekends—seen as complementing the American Radicalism Collection—through the commitment in 1992 to “build and expand upon the existing LGBT materials housed in Special Collections” to cover a longer time period (to the present) and to include pop cultural materials among the more conventional holdings.
+Under the Purpose or Scope of Collection tab on the Collection Development Policy Statement: Special Collections LGBTQ+ Collection page, there is a sketch of the history of the collection, from efforts of bibliographer Anne E. Tracy in response to the Gay Liberation Movement in the early 1970s and soon, mid-decade, through records of local and regional activities like the Michigan Womyn’s Music Festival and activities on the MSU campus such as several annual Everywoman’s Weekends—seen as complementing the American Radicalism Collection—through the commitment in 1992 to “build and expand upon the existing LGBT materials housed in Special Collections” to cover a longer time period (to the present) and to include pop cultural materials among the more conventional holdings.

 Goldenrod Music records